 For worksheets where answers will vary due to student creativity, choose 3-5 words from recently-studied vocabulary.

 Don’t share this list with your students.

 Instead, tell students that if they happen to use any of the chosen mystery words, they will get points for their team.
 This will ensure students don’t take the easy way out and write super simple sentences.
-Also, they will be more motivated to help each other because all of them will want to use different words (correctly) to increase their chances to win the most points.
+Also, they will be more motivated to help each other because they will want to use different words (correctly) to increase their chances of winning the most points.

-I’ve found that everyone has varied levels of understanding for any given vocabulary word.
-When they discuss with one another how to best use a word in a sentence, they increase their understanding of that word.
+I’ve found that everyone has varying levels of understanding for any given vocabulary word.
+When they discuss how to use a word in a sentence best, they increase their understanding of that word.
 If possible, ban the use of any digital devices to “keep it fair” between the teams.
-My students are more likely to go along with a complete ban when it’s for a “game”.
+My students are more likely to go along with a complete ban when it’s for a “game.”

 When having students do a worksheet where answers will vary due to student creativity, provide a list of vocabulary words you WANT them to incorporate into their sentences.
 Assign a point value for each word.

 You can share the point values with your students or opt to keep that secret.
 Pair up the students.
 The student pair with the MOST points wins.

 The first time you do this activity, some pairs might turn in identical answers.
 Still, it will only take one team of students turning in papers with DIFFERENT answers (thus gaining far more points) to ensure that they up their game to remain competitive.

 I have always liked to allow them to discover this themselves, but you could point this out to them at the beginning or halfway through the time limit.

 Divide & Conquer: worksheets that make quiet classes LOUD